kbr/fritzconnection/docs/sources/introduction.rst

                             List arguments for the given action of a specified
                             service: <service> <action>.
 Lists also direction and data type of the arguments.
+      -c [COMPLETE], --complete [COMPLETE]
-      -e [ENCRYPT], --encrypt [ENCRYPT]
+                            List the complete api of the router -e [ENCRYPT], --encrypt [ENCRYPT]
                             use secure connection